Client and addressees

 Specialised Committees, plenary of the Parliament and the general public

-All the results of TAB's work are published in a freely accessible form - as a Bundestag publication and/or as a TAB publication.
+All of the TAB's work is published and freely accessible in the form of Bundestag printed papers and/or TAB publications.

-With our reader-friendly summaries (especially our policy briefs in English - TAB-Fokus) we want to contribute to the social dialogue on scientific and technological innovation - in public authorities and companies, at universities and other research and educational institutions, at breakfast tables and in social networks.
+Through our reader-friendly summaries, such as our policy-brief TAB-Fokus, we aim to contribute to social dialogue on scientific and technical innovations in public authorities, companies, universities, and other research and educational institutions, as well as in everyday settings like the kitchen table and social networks.

 »I expect a qualified contribution from parliamentary technology assessment to a sober as well as future-oriented processing and evaluation of all implications of artificial intelligence, robotics, autonomous systems, big data, blockchain etc. The boundless hype surrounding these new technological possibilities must be transformed into a factual debate, also through the scientific methodology of TA.«